2026 Atlanta Film Festival Screenplay Competition

 Judd Taylor

-Judd Taylor curated films for the Tribeca Festival, Cordillera International Film Festival, Chandler International Film Festival, DTLA Film Festival, Reading FilmFEST, and Cleveland International Film Festival (Screening Committee).
-He acquired award-winning and festival favorite films for film sales companies Princ Films and Glass House Distribution, and marketed the Academy Award-nominated worldwide hit LOVING VINCENT for Cinema Management Group.
-Judd is also a Reader/Script Analyst for Slamdance Film Festival’s Screenplay Competition and the Program Copy Editor at Woodstock Film Festival.
+Judd Taylor has curated films for Tribeca Festival, Cordillera International Film Festival, Chandler International Film Festival, DTLA Film Festival, Reading FilmFEST, and Cleveland International Film Festival (Screening Committee).
+He acquired award-winning and festival favorite films for film sales companies, Princ Films and Glass House Distribution, and marketed the Academy Award-nominated worldwide hit, Loving Vincent for Cinema Management Group.
+Judd is also a Reader/Script Analyst for Slamdance Film Festival’s Screenplay Competition, and the Program Copy Editor at Woodstock Film Festival.

 JULIE POLL

-JULIE POLL has spent twenty-plus years as a writer for soap operas, most recently for The Bay, an Emmy award-winning series on Amazon Prime.
-She was a Script Writer for As The World Turns and wrote the anniversary books for As The World Turns, Guiding Light, and Another World, which became collector’s items when the shows went off the air.
-Other soap opera credits include General Hospital, A Daily Dose of Your Favorite Soap, calendar.
+Julie Poll has spent 20+ years as a writer for soap operas, most recently for The Bay, an Emmy award-winning series on Amazon Prime.
+She was a Script Writer for As The World Turns and wrote the anniversary books for As The World Turns, Guiding Light, and Another World which became collectors items when the shows went off the air.
+Other soap opera credits include General Hospital A Daily Dose Of Your Favorite Soap calendar.
 Julie was a Consultant for SOAPnet on their launch of Another World, Days of Our Lives, and The Young and The Restless, and Consulting Producer for the 35th Annual Daytime Emmys on ABC.
 Other writing credits include scripts for Katie Couric and Willard Scott for the Macy’s Thanksgiving Day Parade and The Shape Of The World, a PBS special starring Patrick Stewart.
-Julie is a Script Reader for the Meryl Streep-funded New York Women In Film and Television Writers Lab and the Austin Film Festival, as well as a Script Analyst for Coverfly, a platform that helps writers prepare their scripts for submission.
-She is on the Daytime Emmys Advisory Panel and a judge on the Emmy Blue Ribbon Panels judging Daytime Dramas.
+She is a Script Reader for the Meryl Streep-funded New York Women In Film and Television Writers Lab and the Austin Film Festival as well as a Script Analyst for Coverfly, a platform that helps writers prepare their scripts for submission.
+Julie is on the Daytime Emmys Advisory Panel and a judge on the Emmy Blue Ribbon Panels judging Daytime Dramas.

 Keith Hannigan

-My stepsons told me that if I were a superhero, my superpower would be boring my adversary to death with a long-winded story about the pitfalls of drug use and how it relates to late 90s' professional wrestling.
-I've dedicated more years of my life to consuming and constructing stories than anything else (besides being disappointed by the NY Giants and NY Mets).
-Stories inspire, teach, and create change.
-And I'm always looking for the next story that will do one if not all three of those things!
-Oh, and I've been a writer in the entertainment industry for 18 years.
+Keith Hannigan's stepsons told him that if he were a superhero, his superpower would be boring his adversary to death with a long-winded story about the pitfalls of drug use and how it relates to late 90s' professional wrestling.
+He's dedicated more years of his life to consuming and constructing stories than anything else (besides being disappointed by the New York Giants and New York Mets).
+Stories inspire, teach, and create change, and Keith is always looking for the next story that will do one if not all three of those things!
+Oh, and he's been a writer in the entertainment industry for 18 years.

 Krish Seenivasan

-Media producer, food lover, travel obsessive, and Letterboxd fanatic.
+Krish Seenivasan is a travel-obsessed media producer, food lover, and Letterboxd fanatic.

 Mariana Zavala